Nevada Test Site (Nev.)

 Subject Source: Library of Congress Subject Headings

-Abstract The Geneva Douglas papers are largely composed of materials related to her participation in Soroptimist International.
+Overview The Geneva Douglas papers are largely composed of materials related to her participation in Soroptimist International.
 Smaller portions of the collection come from her professional work at the U.S. Public Health Service, the Environmental Protection Agency, and the Nevada Nuclear Waste Study Group.
 Other volunteer organizations activities are also present, including Douglas’s role as chairperson of the Governor's Advisory Committee on Volunteerism.
+Material between 1945-1993.

 Overview Peter Goin is a professional photographer and Foundation Professor of Art at the University of Nevada, Reno.
 Collection include correspondence, exhibit catalogs, book manuscript drafts, photographs, maps, promotional materials, research notes, and other records related to Goin’s photography career, publications, and research projects.